moq-wg/moq-transport/draft-lcurley-warp.md

 A *track bundle* is a collection of tracks intended to be delivered together.
 Objects within a track bundle may be prioritized relative to each other via the delivery order property.
 This allows objects to be prioritized within a track (ex. newer > older) and between tracks (ex. audio > video).
-The track bundle may contain a catalog indicating the available tracks.
+The track bundle contains a catalog indicating the available tracks.

 A WebTransport *session* is established for each track bundle.
 The client issues a CONNECT request with a URL which the server uses for identification and authentication.